WordPress vs Wix vs Squarespace vs Weebly ComparisonPosted by TotalDC

 Perhaps it’s not a good idea to build on SquareSpace if you plan to build a large website with tons of customization and propriety assets or if you prefer not to be stuck with only one service provider.

-Weebly is perhaps the cheapest and the easiest to use website builder out there.
+Weebly is perhaps the cheapest and the easiest-to-use website builder out there.
 It will be perfect for you if you just need a simple website that does not require a lot of maintenance.
 But be prepared to put in some work and time to make your website with Weebly.

 Weebly lets you drag and drop, and customize all elements on the page and you don’t have to worry about making it perfect.
-Weebly’s editor will help you and snap the element into place when you drag to the approximate location.
+Weebly’s editor will help you snap the element into place when you drag to the approximate location.
 You even don’t have to worry about making the site mobile responsive, Weebly will do it for you.
 When you change the position of an element, Weebly will automatically figure out which position it should be at on mobile devices.

-In comparison to some other website builders from this list, Weebly has user friendly SEO tools to help to get your website on Google search and it’s easy to add tracking codes.
+In comparison to some other website builders from this list, Weebly has user-friendly SEO tools to help to get your website on Google search and it’s easy to add tracking codes.

 Another huge plus for Weebly is that Weebly allows you to export most of the content and your theme source code.

-And yet another huge plus – Weebly gives you access yo the theme source code and it does this for free.
+And yet another huge plus – Weebly gives you access to the theme source code and it does this for free.
 That means you get the simplicity and ease of use of a website builder, but if you have the coding skills, you can create virtually any website design you desire.

 First of all payment system is a bit tricky.
-Weebly does not have a monthly instalment plan.
+Weebly does not have a monthly installment plan.
 That means that you either pay for 1 month, 1 year or you can pay for 2 years.
 If you need a custom domain you need to opt for the specific plan.
 Same with eCommerce.